SalomePlatform/yacs/doc/yacsgen.rst

    The parameter *name* gives the name of the service.
    The parameter *inport* gives the list of input dataflow ports.
    The parameter *outport* gives the list of output dataflow ports.
 An input or output dataflow port is defined by a 2-tuple (port name, data type name).
-The list of possible data types is: "double", "long", "string", "dblevec", "stringvec", "intvec", "file" and "pyobj" only for Python services.
+The list of supported basic data types is: "double", "long", "string", "dblevec", "stringvec", "intvec", "file" and "pyobj" only for Python services.
+Depending on the implementation language, it is also possible to use some types from SALOME modules (see :ref:`yacstypes`).
    The parameter *instream* gives the list of input datastream ports.
    The parameter *outstream* gives the list of output datastream ports.
 An input or output datastream port is defined by a 3-tuple (port name, data type name, mode name).
 The list of possible data types is: "CALCIUM_double", "CALCIUM_integer",